TalanSoft/www-talansoft-com-wiki/VlkSamples/ar-dragon.md

 ---
-title: AR Dragon | Valkyrie Template meta content: Play with this AR Dragon and create your own Augmented Reality scene in minutes using our ready-made template
+title: AR Dragon | Valkyrie Template
+meta-description: Play with this AR Dragon and create your own Augmented Reality scene in minutes using our ready-made template
 ---

 # AR Dragon Valkyrie Template